Pandaqi/Pandaqi-Studio/pandaqi-studio/content/own-goals-not-allowed/_index.md

 Accidentally own goaled somewhere?
 You'll have to live with the consequences ...

-This game was made as a "weekend project"!
+This game was intended as a short side-project!
 It's finished and fun, but obviously not the same quality and size as my other (paid) releases.

 {{% /section-centered %}}